SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_changes.md

 When a parameter feed has an EPM identifier feed as source, from now on, the *Auto-select all* setting will no longer be available.

-#### Dashboards app / Low-code apps - Line & area chart: Group label will no longer be displayed when grouping is set to 'All together' [ID_34544]
+#### Dashboards app / Low-Code Apps - Line & area chart: Group label will no longer be displayed when grouping is set to 'All together' [ID_34544]

 <!-- MR 10.3.0 - FR 10.2.12 -->